Legal Horse Betting In Illinois

 In Illinois, you’ll find three distinct types of races for horses.
 These vary in the attributes of the horses and the details of the tracks, along with the rules of the race.
 Tracks around Illinois offer these various types of racing according to their facilities and interest.

 - Harness Racing: Also called standardbred racing, this has become known as harness racing because the horses pull a cart with the driver called a sulky.
-Horses typically trot over the course of a mile in these races as well.
+Horses typically trot or pace in races that are normally contested over a mile.

 - Quarter Horse Racing: Originally given this name because the track is a quarter-of-a-mile, the horses in this type of race usually are fast starters who can sprint for short distances at great speeds but lack stamina.
 Jockeys are mounted on horses’ backs in these races.